release-engineering/pubtools-quay/README.rst

   of new (source) image overwrite destination's archs.
 Archs missing from the source image will still remain in the merged manifest list.
 Destination image's manifest list is overwritten by the merged manifest list.
+* pubtools-quay-untag - Remove tags from quay repositories.
+Tags to remove are specified by image references.
+In addition to Docker credentials, Quay API OAuth token has to be specified.
+  Script will not perform the untagging operation if some image in a repo will lose its last tag.
+In this scenario, untagging can be forced by using the --remove-last argument.

 Setup
 =====